DrakenWan/Yale3/README.md

 I will keep posting timed updates here.
 In future will shift these somewhere else if I have time

+#### Update(dated: 12th November, 2022)

+Some minor error fixing due to HTML changes.
+Currently not able to conceive extraction codes for remaining sections due to heavy school schedule.
+Feel free to contribute if anyone wants to.
+I will try to create codes for them asap

 #### Update(dated: 16th August, 2022)